cfjedimaster/raymondcamden2023/src/posts/2023/10/05/2023-10-05-automating-mastodon-postings-with-coldfusion.md

 I've had a lot of fun building Mastodon bots (see my [list](/bots) of super-important business critical bots as an example), typically using the [Pipedream](https://pipedream.com) platform, and more recently, [Cloudflare Workers](https://developers.cloudflare.com/workers/).
 The Mastodon API is kinda stupid easy and with "The Other Network" going to hell in a handbasket, I don't see myself building bots anywhere else.
 Just yesterday I came home from the [Adobe ColdFusion Summit](https://cfsummit.adobeevents.com/) and I thought it would be fun to see how easy it would be to build a Mastodon bot in ColdFusion.
 Here's what I was able to do in roughly ten minutes.

-First, don't forget that to add automation to a Mastodon account, you need to go into your preferences, select the "Development" section and create a new application.
+First, don't forget that to add automation to a Mastodon account, you need to go into your preferences, select the "Development" section, and create a new application.
 You can give very precise permissions for your automation, but I typically just take the defaults.
 When you're done creating it, you're given your credentials:

 <p>
 <img src="https://static.raymondcamden.com/images/2023/10/cfm1.jpg" alt="Credentials from the Mastodon application" class="imgborder imgcenter" loading="lazy">